 For those of us who live in the city or on a smaller plot of land, we don’t have much room for an extensive landscape design and we’re constantly looking for landscaping ideas for small backyards.
 At Dennis’ 7 Dees, one of the main concerns we hear from some of our clients is that their space isn’t large enough for special landscaping features, but that simply isn’t the case!
 A smaller yard does not mean you can’t have a beautiful outdoor living area.

 The first thing to consider is how you want to use your space—perhaps you prefer a quiet spot to read a book and enjoy nature or an intimate atmosphere to gather with friends and family.
 Or maybe al fresco dining is of utmost importance to you.
 No matter your goal, there’s a solution.
 Here are several small backyard landscaping ideas to consider:

 Don’t have much room in your backyard for planting?
 Container gardening is the way to go!
 Landscape Designer Eric Hagberg says, “Pots can be a great way to utilize plants in a very small landscape while adding a sculptural feature.”
 Containerized plantings allow for ample flexibility—they are portable and accessible, require less weeding and digging, and can easily be changed out for seasonal interest.
-Best of all, you can grow your own edible garden!
+Best of all, you can grow your own edible garden in a small space!

 5. Grow Up (Think Vertically)

-If you’re tight on ground space, take advantage of opportunities to landscape vertically.
 Build upward instead of outward by making your walls or fences into fundamental features.
 Incorporate wall planters and hanging baskets or even create a striking vertical garden with climbing vines or by espaliering plants against a wall or trellis.
 If you prefer to plant in-ground, be sure to consider plants that have more upright growth habits and create structures for them to climb.
 Find the perfect vine for your space here, or read our vine guide.

 8. Break It Up